Kalshi vs. Robinhood: Which Platform is Better of US Event Contract?

 The main difference in how both platforms handle limit orders comes down to pre-trade visibility.
 Kalshi gives traders more detail before setting a limit order, which helps when price, size, and timing all matter.
 Robinhood offers a simpler version that works well for smaller trades but gives active users less control over execution.

-Kalshi uses a probability-based fee formula instead of a flat per-contract fee.
+Kalshi uses its own probability-based fee formula.
 For taker orders, the formula is:

 C means the number of contracts.
 P stands for the contract price in dollars, so a 50¢ contract counts as 0.50.
 "Round up" means the fee gets rounded up under Kalshi's fee calculation.

-Maker/taker pricing is the main fee advantage for active traders on Kalshi.
-A taker accepts an existing price from the order book.
-A maker posts an order and waits for another trader to accept it.
-Kalshi charges makers less because those posted orders add liquidity and help the market trade more smoothly.
+The difference is in the details.
+Kalshi's maker/taker split rewards active traders.
+A taker accepts an existing price from the order book, while a maker posts an order and waits for another trader to accept it, and Kalshi charges makers less because those orders add liquidity.
+Robinhood doesn't separate maker and taker pricing, so the way to cut costs there is a Gold membership, which halves the constant from 10% to 5%.

-On a straight per-contract comparison, Kalshi is cheaper across most price points, and the advantage becomes more pronounced the more actively you trade as a maker.
+On a straight per-contract comparison, Kalshi is cheaper across most price points for standard Robinhood users, and the advantage grows the more actively you trade as a maker.
+Robinhood Gold narrows the gap, but Kalshi's maker rates still come out ahead for high-volume traders.

 Kalshi is the better fit if you want more control, more contract variety, and a platform built around event trading.
 If you want a lighter first pass, with less market depth to read and a simpler path to placing a Yes/No trade, then Robinhood is the way to go.